Necromancer

 The landscape is blazing

-in amber and gold, and
+with amber and gold,

-on this quiet stretch
+and on this quiet stretch

-of path, I can recall
+of trail, I can recall

 your voice, how you